-said to them: "Whenever you pray, say: Our Father who is in the heavens, your name must be reverenced.1 Your Kingdom must come.
+11:1 Then it happened, when He finished praying in a certain place, that one of His disciples said to Him, "Lord, teach us to pray, just as John also taught his disciples."
+2 So He said to them: "Whenever you pray, say: Our Father who is in the heavens, your name must be reverenced.1 Your Kingdom must come.
 Your will must be done on earth as it is in heaven.2 3 Give us day by day our daily bread.
 4 Also, forgive us our sins, because we also forgive everyone indebted to us.
-And, do not lead us into testing,3 but deliver us from the malignant one."4
+And, do not lead us into testing,1 but deliver us from the malignant one."2